martincartledge/now-this-is-graphql/README.md

 ## Important notes

-For the best experience using GraphQL syntax and features, it is recemended that you install the GraphQL exstension in your IDE.
+For the best experience using GraphQL syntax and features, it is recommended that you install the GraphQL exstension in your IDE.

 Click to download for [VSCode](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql)